jmercouris/galapagos_volume/README.md

 Named galapagos after the voyage of Charles Darwin.
 Named after Darwin """Darwin is an open source Unix operating system released by Apple Inc. in 2000.
 It is composed of code developed by Apple, as well as code derived from NeXTSTEP, BSD, and other free software projects.""" https://en.wikipedia.org/wiki/Darwin_(operating_system)

+## Why did you make Galapagos?
+I made Galapagos because I like doing this from the command line, sometimes I am just SSH'd into my machine, or I have a full screen terminal open.
+I don't like going away from it and using the mouse.

 ## How to create new distributions with Pyinstaller?
 http://www.pyinstaller.org

 pyinstaller -F program.py

 ## Shell Commands to Change the Volume (This program executes/wraps these commands)